wolf81/Harptos/README.md

 ## Code Structure

+First it's important to understand time in AD&D according to the Harptos calender:

+- A year exists out of 356 days or 366 days in a leap year
+- Leap years occur every 4 years
+- A month lasts for 30 days
+- Between several months there are festivals that last for a day.
+- For normal years there are 5 festivals in a year, for leap years a 6th festival day is added
+- (!)
+The aforementioned festivals are not part of any month

-In AD&D there are normally 365 days a year.
-There's a leap day added every 4 years.
-Every month has 30 days and 5 distict festival days exist in between (6 festival days during a leap year).
-Because of this distinction in festivals and "normal" dates, the library makes use of a `HarptosInstantProtocol` protocol to describe a moment in time.
+Because of the distinction between months and festivals, the library makes use of a `HarptosInstantProtocol` protocol to describe a moment (an instant) in time.
 A `HarptosDate` & `HarptosFestival` classes implement this protocol.

-Instants (dates & festivals) are created through the HarptosCalendar class.
-Instants are immutable, but once an Instant is retrieved it's possible to generate new Instants by calling modification methods.
+`Instants` are created through the `HarptosCalendar` class. `Instants` are immutable, but once an Instant is retrieved it's possible to generate new `Instants` based on the existing one by calling modification functions.

 A short example is as follows: